andreamussap/everypillreminder/docs/chat.md

 The **Chat** option is an easy way for you to talk to others while using **EveryPill Reminder**.

+!!! tip "Tip"
 	You can only talk to those who are already added as your friends.

 - To talk to a friend for the first time, tap he/she from list of friends, then tap the **Chat** (envelop) icon.